 Program Director's Message

-The Winthrop-University Hospital-Nassau University Medical Center integrated Rheumatology fellowship strives to produce exceedingly well-trained consultants in rheumatic and immunological disorders.
-The wide spectrum of pathology seen at Winthrop and our affiliate serves as a foundation for our clinical educational curriculum.
+The NYU Winthrop Hospital-Nassau University Medical Center integrated Rheumatology fellowship strives to produce exceedingly well-trained consultants in rheumatic and immunological disorders.
+The wide spectrum of pathology seen at NYU Winthrop and our affiliate serves as a foundation for our clinical educational curriculum.
 Our didactic basic science and research program enhances the clinical curriculum by emphasizing the pathophysiology and immunology of rheumatic diseases and by encouraging creative approaches to the diagnosis and therapy of rheumatic disorders.

-- Extensive clinical exposure to a wide range of rheumatic diseases at Winthrop and at a tertiary care county medical facility
+- Extensive clinical exposure to a wide range of rheumatic diseases at NYU Winthrop and at a tertiary care county medical facility

 - One-to-one faculty to fellow ratio